thogard785/valorem-website/site/about.md

 hero:
   heading: Valorem is a protocol for writing physically settled options.
   text_markdown: |
-    Funded in part by Harmony, we are building infrastructure for a more robust options ecosystem in DeFi.
-Our partners and contributors are listed below.
+    We are building infrastructure for a more robust options ecosystem in DeFi.
+Find out more about our partners and contributors below.
 page_blocks:
   - _id: partners_all
     cards: